 The Mazda6 is also comfortable, well equipped and – while looks are subjective – a distinctively handsome car.
 The only things preventing it from featuring higher on our list are a relatively high price tag and an interior design that can’t quite match the exterior styling.
-We recommend the 2.2-litre diesel, which returns around 54mpg but still has enough power to reach 62mph from rest in ten seconds.
+We recommend the 2.0-litre petrol, which returns around 42mpg but still has enough power to reach 62mph from rest in under ten seconds.

 There are plenty of similarities between the Arteon and the Volkswagen Passat, although you need to pay a bit more for the svelte styling of the Arteon.
 It’s not a cheap car by any means, but you get lots of kit and a hatchback tailgate, rather than the Passat’s saloon boot.
 We prefer hatchback openings as they’re much more versatile, allowing you to carry bulky items more easily.

 It’s fair to say that the interior doesn’t have quite the same pizzazz as the exterior but all models get a swish digital instrument cluster and sat-nav.
 Engines are familiar, too, with a 2.0-litre diesel capable of more than 50mpg and a few smooth petrols.
-The 2020 facelift added a Shooting Brake estate variant, plus a fast R version, so the Arteon has broader appeal than before.
+The 2020 facelift added a Shooting Brake estate variant, plus a fast R version, so the Arteon has more options than ever before.

 The engine range currently includes five petrol engines (including a high-performance 421bhp AMG CLA 45) and a diesel and hybrid option.
 Both the CLA 180 and CLA 200 models achieve nearly 50mpg.
 The diesel, meanwhile, manages over 55mpg and gets from 0-62mph in just 7.1 seconds.
 As all models come with LED lights, heated leather seats and Mercedes’ MBUX infotainment system, the entry-level AMG Line car will satisfy most buyers.